pavan-kumar2/shop-mate/README.md

 | useReducer     | Local reducer-based state      |
 | FakeStoreAPI   | Mock data for products/cart    |
 | Vite           | Fast development/build tool    |

 ---

-## Custom Hooks

-Custom hooks are used to encapsulate reusable logic throughout the app:

-- **`useInputBind`** – A custom hook for handling input form value and `onChange` binding.
-- **`useScrollToTop`** – Scrolls the page to the top on route change.
-- **`useSearchBarVisible`** – Controls visibility of the search bar based on scroll behavior.

-These hooks help keep components clean, reusable, and focused on UI logic.

----